groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-document.md

 keywords: Edit document, edit presentation, edit spreadsheet, GroupDocs.Editor
 productName: GroupDocs.Editor for .NET
 hideChildren: False
+structuredData:
+    showOrganization: True
+    application:
+        name: Edit document in the GroupDocs.Editor
+        description: Edit document using the GroupDocs.Editor C# language
+        productCode: editor
+        productPlatform: net
+    showVideo: True
+    howTo:
+        name: How to edit document using the GroupDocs.Editor in C#
+        description: Learn how to edit document using the GroupDocs.Editor in C# step by step
+        steps:
+        - name: Create appropriate EditOptions instance
+          text: Each format family has its own implementation of IEditOptions interface.
+You need to create an inheritor of the IEditOptions interface, that is corresponding to the format family of the input document
+		- name: Adjust EditOptions
+          text: When IEditOptions is created, you need to adjust it to meet your needs: select pagination mode (for WordProcessing documents), desired tab (Spreadsheet), slide (Presentation), or separator (Delimiter-separated values) etc.
+        - name: Invoke Editor.Edit method
+          text: After document is successfully loaded to the Editor class instance and appropriate EditOptions are ready, call Editor.Edit method with specified options and obtain an instance of generated EditableDocument
+		- name: Obtain HTML markup and resources from EditableDocument
+          text: When EditableDocument is generated, use its methods and properties to obtain HTML-markup and all related HTML resuources (stylesheets, fonts, images, audio) in order to send and use them in the WYSIWYG HTML-editor.
 ---
-This article describes how to open for editing a previously loaded document, which options should be applied, and how to send document content to the WYSIWYG HTML-editor or any other editing application.
+> This article describes how to open for editing a previously loaded document, which options should be applied, and how to send document content to the WYSIWYG HTML-editor or any other editing application.

 When document is loaded into the instance of the [Editor](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor) class, it is possible to open it for editing.
 In terms of [**GroupDocs.Editor**](https://products.groupdocs.com/editor/net), open a document for edit implies creating an instance of [EditableDocument](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editabledocument) class by calling an [Editor](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor).[Edit()](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor/methods/edit) instance method.
 There are two overloads of the [Edit](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor/methods/edit) method.
 First one obtains a single parameter — inheritor of [IEditOptions](https://apireference.groupdocs.com/net/editor/groupdocs.editor.options/ieditoptions) interface.
 Each format family has its own implementation of [IEditOptions](https://apireference.groupdocs.com/net/editor/groupdocs.editor.options/ieditoptions) interface.
 They are listed in the table below.